prathameshdaccion/k3s-logtrail-monitoring/README.md

 Once fluentd is deployed, check elasticsearch index details using below command.
 Fluentd should create index with a name "logstash-{date}".

 $ curl http://{service-ip}:9200/_cat/indices -u elastic:{password}

+#### 5. Create index pattern in kibana for logging

+Now our setup is up and running, create an index pattern in kibana.

+###### Go to Management > Kibana > Index Patterns and click on Create index pattern for your index of fluentd.

+You can see an aggregated view of all the logs printed from every pod in logstash-* index.
+You can filter the logs by any

+attributes attached to the log (for example a Kubernetes label) and navigate over the time.